Traditional Ranked Choice or Version 2.0?

 The winner of an RCV election cannot be tabulated until all ballot information is reported to a central location.
 Maine, which adopted RCV for some elections in 2018, is dealing with the headaches of this system.
 "Ballots would have to be shipped by town clerks to a central location in Augusta for additional voting rounds.
 Thus the outcome of an election in a multiple-candidate race might not be known for several weeks."

-STAR Voting results can be summed by precinct
+STAR Voting results can be summed in batches

 Reading the preference matrix: each element in the matrix represents the voter preferences of one candidate over another.
 So the highlighted number "15" in the second column of the first row means that 15 voters gave A ("A>" row label) a higher score than B (column label).
 The highlighted 10 in the first column of the second row means that 10 voters gave B a higher score than A. The head-to-head total is A:15 to B:10.